Skip to content

 </script>

 Event names are case-sensitive strings, not normalized.
-Signup, signup, and Sign up are three separate events as far as Plausible is concerned.
+Signup, signup, and Sign up are three separate events.
 Renaming a goal does not retroactively rename historical events — you lose the history under the old name.
-This makes naming convention a one-shot decision.
+Naming is a one-shot decision.

 Convention worth adopting: short, capitalized verb-noun pairs.
-Signup, Purchase, Plan-Upgrade, Download, Outbound-Click.
+Signup, Purchase, Plan-Upgrade, Download, CTA-Click.
 Avoid descriptors like clicked_blue_button_pricing — the prop is for that:

 // Bad: hardcoded into name — can't aggregate "all clicks"